Custom Queries

 Overwriting the default response interface

-Notice how we are using the type parameter to overwrite the default response interface.
+Notice how we use the type parameter to overwrite the default response interface.

 type CustomerCustomQueryResponse = {